Borys-777/BudgetBuddy/README.md

 # Testing and Validation
 I used the W3 HTML Validator to check the HTML on each of my site pages by Direct Input.

 I have resolved the necessary errors.
 However there are some error messages remaning which are due to the content being created using Django.
 Mostly with {% load static %} hashtag, which can't be defined as proper by HTML Validator.
+Also there are errors related to &nbsp tags, style elements in the body, meta charset and description, ul lists, which are mostly related to Django, inheritance of the main document from base.html.
+I fixed some of these errors, but considering the time limits - will work more on them in the next sprints.

  ## Base.html
 ![base](static/images/readme-images/basevalidate.jpg)